ckswilliams/modOpenREM/docs/i_exporting.rst

 The export can then be started and monitored in the normal way by clicking on the 'PHE 2019 survey' button.
 The resulting export will be in xlsx format, with one header row.
 The data from row 2 onwards can be copied and pasted directly into row 150 onwards of the Patient and Protocol sheet of the PHE data collection spreadsheet.
-Column AL is for patient comments.
-OpenREM uses this cell to record the series types that have been exported for each study.
+Column AL is for patient comments, and OpenREM uses this cell to record the series types that have been exported for each study.
 This can therefore be used to double check the data is as you expect it to be.
 If the protocol has more than four series excluding localisers, the data is continued in the same format from column AM onwards.